 - Any person belonging to a class of persons prescribed by regulations.

-You should consult with a lawyer if you are having trouble obtaining a copy of the will, your lawyer can consult with the Executor of the estate or begin court proceedings.
+You should consult with a lawyer if you are having trouble obtaining a copy of the will.
+Your lawyer will be able to consult with the executor of the estate or begin court proceedings.

-In the event the deceased left no will (died intestate), an application for letters of administration must be made.
-See Dying Without a Will below for more information.
+In the event the deceased died intestate (without a will), an application for letters of administration must be made.

 In New South Wales the Judge has discretion regarding legal costs in family provision proceedings.